flyway/flywaydb.org/documentation/getstarted/firststeps/commandline.md

 # First Steps: Command-line

 This brief tutorial will teach **how to get up and running with the Flyway Command-line tool**.
-It will take you through the steps on how to configure it and how to write and execute your first few database migrations.
+It will take you through the steps on how to configure it and how to write and execute your first few database migrations, using <a href="spawn.cc">Spawn</a> to provision a database instance without the need for installing any database engines onto your own machine.

-This tutorial should take you about **5 minutes** to complete.
+This tutorial should take you about **10 minutes** to complete.

-## Downloading and extracting Flyway
+## Prerequisites

 Start by <a href="/download">downloading the Flyway Command-line Tool</a> for your platform and extract it.

 Let's jump into our new directory:

 <pre class="console"><span>&gt;</span> cd flyway-{{ site.flywayVersion }}</pre>

+Install Spawn by visiting the <a href="https://www.spawn.cc/docs/getting-started.html">getting started documentation</a> and following the installation steps.

 ## Configuring Flyway